-We are acting as counsel to Advaxis, Inc., a Delaware corporation (the "Company"), in connection with the Registration Statement on Form S-1 filed on December 7, 2012 (as it may be amended, the "Registration Statement"), under the Securities Act of 1933, as amended (the "Act"), covering up to 115,000,000 shares of common stock, issued or issuable to Hanover Holdings I, LLC, which are being registered in connection with the proposed sale of the shares of common stock by the selling stockholder listed therein.
-The shares of common stock issued or issuable to Hanover Holdings I, LLC may be issued pursuant to the Common Stock Purchase Agreement, dated as of October 26, 2012, by and between the Company and Hanover Holdings, I, LLC (the "Purchase Agreement") upon the terms and subject to the conditions set forth in the Purchase Agreement.
+We are acting as counsel to Advaxis, Inc., a Delaware corporation (the "Company"), in connection with the Registration Statement on Form S-1 filed on December 12, 2012 (as it may be amended, the "Registration Statement"), under the Securities Act of 1933, as amended (the "Act"), covering (i) 35,723,231 shares of common stock issuable upon conversion of the principal amount of the Company's convertible promissory notes (the "Notes") and (ii) 3,533,333 shares of common stock issuable upon exercise of the Company's warrants to purchase common stock (the "Warrants"), which are being registered in connection with the proposed sale of the shares of common stock by the selling stockholders listed therein.

-We have examined the originals, or certified, conformed or reproduction copies, of all such records, agreements, instruments and documents as we have deemed relevant or necessary as the basis for the opinion hereinafter expressed, including the Purchase Agreement and the Registration Rights Agreement, dated as of October 26, 2012, by and between the Company and Hanover Holdings, I, LLC.
-In all such examinations, we have assumed the genuineness of all signatures on originals or certified copies and the conformity to original or certified copies of all copies submitted to us as conformed or reproduction copies.
+We have examined the originals, or certified, conformed or reproduction copies, of all such records, agreements, instruments and documents as we have deemed relevant or necessary as the basis for the opinion hereinafter expressed.
+In all such examinations, we have assumed the genuineness of all signatures on originals or certified copies and the conformity to original or certified copies submitted to us as conformed or reproduction copies.
 As to various questions of fact relevant to such opinion, we have relied upon, and assumed the accuracy of, certificates and oral or written statements and other information of or from public officials, officers or representatives of the Company, and others.

-Based upon the foregoing, and the laws of the State of Delaware, we are of the opinion that the shares of common stock included in the Registration Statement have been duly authorized by the Company and, when so issued and delivered by the Company against payment therefor in accordance with the terms of the Purchase Agreement, will be validly issued, fully paid and non-assessable.
+Based upon the foregoing, and the laws of the State of Delaware, we are of the opinion that the shares of common stock included in the Registration Statement, when so issued upon (i) such conversion in accordance with the terms and conditions of the Notes and (ii) such exercise in accordance with the terms and conditions of the Warrants, will be legally issued, fully paid and non-assessable.